eiof/eiof.github.com/README.md

 # ateiof.com

 This is my digital portfolio.
-It was put together in a few hours using HTML and [Tachyons](http://tachyons.io/).
-There was no need for anything fancy.
-The performs well and was audited for accessibility using [aXe](https://www.deque.com/axe/).
+It's simple, on purpose.

+- There's no build phase, no remember some generator APIs, just HTML
+- I am using some formatting tools, but those can be swapped out later
+- I chose a utility-css library, [Tachyons](http://tachyons.io/), for low-effort design
+- It's hosted via Github Pages, and all resources are on CDNs
+- I've audited for accessibility using [aXe](https://www.deque.com/axe/)